sumn2u/learn-javascript/en/interview-questions/basic-level.md

 - Web pages now have more functionality because of Javascript.
 - To the end-user, Javascript is quite quick.

+### 1.8.
+What is the ‘this’ keyword in JavaScript?

+**Answer:**

+The Keyword ‘this’ in JavaScript is used to call the current object as a constructor to assign values to object properties.

 ## 2. Functions

 ### 2.1.
 How do you create a function in JavaScript?